rembik/dehydrated-hetzner-hook/README.md

 HOOK="${BASEDIR}/hooks/hetzner/hook.py"
 CONTACT_EMAIL="youremail@example.com"
 ```
 Your account's Hetzner Robot username and password are expected to be environment variables.
-So add these lines to the `/etc/dehydrated/config` file:
+As defaults add these lines to the `/etc/dehydrated/config` file:
 ```
-export HETZNER_USERNAME='hetzner-robot-user'
+export HETZNER_USERNAME='your-hetzner-user'
-export HETZNER_PASSWORD='hetzner-robot-password'
+export HETZNER_PASSWORD='your-hetzner-password'
 ```
 The hook script is looking for a config file `accounts/${HETZNER_USERNAME}.json` and a directory `zones` in the `${BASEDIR}/hooks/hetzner` directory.
 If no config file for your account exists, the script will create one with the variables from [`accounts/default.json`](https://github.com/rembik/dehydrated-hetzner-hook/blob/master/accounts/default.json).